The Quoits of Penwith

 Chûn Quoit - pretty much intact

-Quoits, elsewhere called cromlechs or dolmens, are mysterious structures, with variations found across the whole of Eurasia.
+Quoits, elsewhere called cromlechs or dolmens, are mysterious structures.
+Variations of them are found across the whole of Eurasia.

 Mulfra Quoit, with fallen capstone

 Quoits have a large, heavy capstone placed on top of several approximately vertical stones, usually with a gap at one end of the enclosed chamber, and a solid blocking stone at the other end from the main gap.

 Here we come to ideas that many archaeologists find difficult.
 Many dowsers see quoits and dolmens as earth-energy devices whereby an up-welling vortical energy-stream emerging from a blind spring or water dome deep in the earth is capped.
 This energy is then bent to the horizontal and sent out across the land, in a specific direction.

 Alternatively an energy-line in the landscape is captured by the quoit, sending its flow downwards into the earth, perhaps to fertilise or energise the earth, or to ground the energy-stream that is captured, for earth-acupuncture reasons, or simply, for some reason, to end the energy-line there.

 Mulfra Quoit, with St Michael's Mount and Cudden Point behind